stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 This calls for some explanations. `Seq` consists of two *data constructors*:
-`Nil` (representing an empty sequence of values) and `(::)` (also called *cons*), which prepends a new value of type `a` to an already existing list of values of the same type.
+`Nil` (representing an empty sequence of values) and `(::)` (also called the *cons operator*), which prepends a new value of type `a` to an already existing list of values of the same type.
+As you can see, we can also use operators as data constructors, but please do not overuse this.
+Use clear names for your functions and data constructors and only introduce new operators when it truly helps readability!

-Here is an example (I use `List` here, as this is what you should use in your own code):
+Here is an example of how to use the `List` constructors (I use `List` here, as this is what you should use in your own code):

 ```idris
 total